Who can apply?

 Also, make sure to check the semester: courses at the hosting institution could be offered during a specific semester.
 Pick the right ones!

 The vast majority of universities that you find on the university finder offer courses in English.
 Alongside, other prominent languages such as German, French, Spanish and Portuguese are included.
 In each case, the hosting university could ask you for a language certificate, to prove your ability to attend properly the courses that you’re going to choose.

 I can assure you that if you’re reading this webpage without any difficulty, you shouldn’t have problems during your next experience abroad if you select English-taught courses.
 However, if a language certification is needed for the selected destination, you should be ready with one in hand.

 While it’s not common, there are some universities that only accept students from specific countries/regions.
 Usually this requirement is clearly stated on the selected university’s landing page.

 There are cases of universities that require you to prove that you have sufficient funds for sustaining your expenses during your free mover experience.

 7) GPA could matter

-Even if this is usually not the case, since a free mover semester should be the most open and less competitive option for a student wishing to study abroad for a semester, there are some universities that require a certain GPA to applicants.
-Maybe they receive too many requests and this could be the only method for them to select only the necessary number of students out of the crowd.
+Even if this is usually not the case, since a free mover semester should be the most open and least competitive option for a student wishing to study abroad for a semester, there are some universities that require a certain GPA for their applicants.
+It can happen in highly-requested institutions, as they receive too many applications, and this could be the only method for them to select a predefined number of students out of the crowd.